Topological Orders from Reflection Positive Frustration-free Hamiltonians: Abstract

 \section{Abstract}

-We establish a framework with reflection positivity as the first principle for constructing the boundary theory of topologically ordered quantum spin systems.
-Assuming reflection positivity, we prove the equivalence between the non-degeneracy of the ground state on the sphere and the local-indistinguishability of local ground states of a frustration-free Hamiltonian.
-We apply the Osterwalder-Schrader (OS) reconstruction to construct the local symmetric operator algebras, which characterize the emergent categorical symmetry in the ground states.
+We establish a framework with reflection positivity as the first principle for establishing the boundary theory of topologically ordered quantum spin systems.
+For any reflection positive frustration-free Hamiltonian, We proved that the local topological quantum order (LTQO) condition of ground states on a disk holds if and only if the ground state on the sphere is non-degenerate.
+Furthermore, we show that the Osterwalder-Schrader reconstruction produces the boundary local net of operator algebras from the local ground states.